 Does NJ follow the federal 90% gambling loss cap?

 No. The federal OBBBA amendment to Section 165(d) caps gambling loss deductions at 90% starting in 2026, but NJ does not conform to this rule.
-NJ still allows 100% netting of gambling wins and losses on the NJ-1040, which means a break-even gambler may owe federal tax but zero NJ tax.
+As of mid-2026, NJ still allows 100% netting of gambling wins and losses on the NJ-1040, which means a break-even gambler may owe federal tax but zero NJ tax.
+(The latest published resident form is the TY2025 NJ-1040, which reports net gambling winnings on Line 24 - verify the line on the 2026 form when it is released.)

 Are NJ lottery winnings taxable?